Rug Renovating Newsletter - September 2012

 The bagless units capture the dirt and pollutants in a bin.
 The HEPA filters are inside the unit and need to be manually cleaned or replaced and the replacement filters tend to be more expensive than ordinary bags.
 When you empty the dustbin or clean a filter it can be messy and expose you to dust and other allergens.
 To me the choice is simple – when it comes time to empty the dust/dirt filter bag, I want to quickly take the used filter bag out and replace it with a new one and be done with it.
 I don’t want to pull out HEPA filters to clean or replace them.

 The brush agitator, also known as the beater bar, is very important to great vacuuming on thick, full pile rugs and carpets.
 The agitator rotates and loosens up embedded dry soil allowing it to be sucked up into the vacuum.
 The vacuum must have an ON/OFF switch that can turn on and off the brush agitator when you are vacuuming hard surfaces and old and thin handmade rugs.

 Great for wall-to-wall carpet as it allows you to clean right up to spot where the carpet meets the wall.

-Is standard on almost all upright units and it can really help avoid the operator banging the vacuum into the floor molding making it look like a guard rail on a highway into New York City.
+Is standard on almost all upright units and it can really help avoid the operator banging the vacuum into the floor moulding making it look like a guardrail on a highway into New York City.